ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

       S6-1 TTPs, within the OTN Abstract Topology exposed by PNC1;

-   -  To setup the second (multi-domain) EPVL service, between R1 and R8, it needs to coordinate the setup of a multi-domain ODU0 Tunnel between the AN1-1 and AN2-1 TTPs, abstracting nodes S3-1 and S18-3 TTPs, within the OTN Abstract Topologies exposed by PNC1 and PNC2, respectively.
+   -  To setup the second (multi-domain) EPVL service, between R1 and R8, it needs to coordinate the setup of a multi-domain ODU0 Tunnel between the AN1-1 and AN2-1 TTPs, abstracting the ODU termination and adaptation resources on S3-1 and S18-3 physical interfaces, within the OTN Abstract Topologies exposed by PNC1 and PNC2, respectively.

    To setup the first (single-domain) EVPL service between R1 and R2, the MDSC and PNC1 follows similar procedures as described in